Officials in charge of education in Cam My commune discuss professional work. Photo: Hai Yen |

 Many difficulties

-Binh Phuoc Ward is the administrative unit with the most educational facilities in Binh Phuoc province (old) with 25 schools, 57 private independent preschools and 747 groups and classes with nearly 26 thousand students.
-Compared to the previous school year, in the 2025-2026 school year, Binh Phuoc Ward increased by 6 private facilities, increased by 24 independent preschool groups and classes with more than 1 thousand students.
+Binh Phuoc Ward is the administrative unit with the most educational facilities in the old Binh Phuoc province with 25 schools, 57 independent private preschools and 747 groups and classes with nearly 26,000 students.
+Compared to the previous school year, the 2025-2026 school year, Binh Phuoc Ward increased 6 private facilities, increased 24 independent preschool groups and classes with more than 1,000 students.

-Ms. Tran A Nhi, an expert from the Department of Culture and Society (VH-XH) of Binh Phuoc Ward, said: “Previously, the Department of Education and Training of Dong Xoai City (old) only managed schools from kindergarten to junior high school, while private facilities were managed by the commune level.
-Along with that, when performing professional tasks, the Department of Education and Training always coordinated with the communes and wards to carry out the tasks, making it easier and more convenient.
+Ms. Tran A Nhi, an expert of the Department of Culture and Society (VH-XH) of Binh Phuoc Ward, said: “Previously, the Department of Education and Training of Dong Xoai City (old) only managed schools from kindergarten to junior high school, while private facilities were managed by the commune level.
+Along with that, when performing professional tasks, the Department of Education and Training always coordinated with the communes and wards to make it easier and more convenient.
 However, now all are assigned to one focal point, the People's Committee of the commune and ward, so the workload has multiplied.
 Fortunately, all three civil servants in charge of the ward's education and training sector have expertise in education and training, so they coordinate smoothly and thoroughly, completing the assigned tasks without any backlog.

-Head of the Department of Culture and Social Affairs of Binh Phuoc Ward Nguyen Xuan Phuong said: The field of culture and social affairs has many tasks, especially the field of education and training in an area with many schools and students.
-Fortunately, the 3 civil servants in charge of this field all have many years of experience in the industry, of which 2 civil servants were former specialists of the Department of Education and Training of Dong Xoai City (old) and 1 civil servant was a former specialist of the Office of the Department of Education and Training of Binh Phuoc Province (old) transferred over.
-With many tasks, including new tasks that have never been done before, the civil servants in charge all gave correct and accurate advice, contributing to the department in completing all assigned tasks.
+Head of the Department of Culture and Social Affairs of Binh Phuoc Ward Nguyen Xuan Phuong said: The field of culture and social affairs has many tasks, especially the field of education and training in the area with many schools and students.
+Fortunately, the 3 civil servants in charge of this field all have many years of experience in the industry, of which 2 civil servants were former specialists of the Department of Education and Training of Dong Xoai City (old) and 1 civil servant was formerly a specialist of the Office of the Department of Education and Training of Binh Phuoc Province (old) transferred over.
+With many tasks, including new and unprecedented tasks, the civil servants in charge all gave correct and accurate advice, contributing to the department in completing all assigned tasks.

 Similarly, Song Ray commune currently has 9 public schools (2 kindergartens, 4 primary schools, 3 secondary schools).
 The advantage of the commune is that the civil servant in charge of education is a person in the education and training sector.
 This civil servant has a basic background, understands educational institutions, and grasps professional work in the sector to have a basis for communication with the facilities.

 In 2024, Ms. Vu Thi Minh Dao started working at the Department of Education and Training of Vinh Cuu district (old) as an accountant.
-After the restructuring of administrative units, Ms. Dao was assigned to Tan An commune and was assigned to be in charge of the commune's education sector, concurrently accounting for the Department of Culture and Social Affairs of Tan An commune.
+After the reorganization of administrative units, Ms. Dao was assigned to Tan An commune and was in charge of the commune's education sector, concurrently accounting for the Department of Culture and Social Affairs of Tan An commune.

-Although she used to work at the Department of Education and Training, her area of responsibility was narrow and financial, so Ms. Dao encountered many difficulties when approaching and carrying out new tasks at the commune level.
+Although she used to work at the Department of Education and Training, her area of responsibility was narrow and specific in terms of finance, so Ms. Dao encountered many difficulties when approaching and carrying out new tasks at the commune level.

 “Tan An commune has 7 public schools (2 kindergartens, 3 primary schools, 2 secondary schools), 1 private kindergarten and 13 independent kindergarten classes.
-Over the past month, I have been in direct contact with the schools, implementing documents related to the education sector.
+Over the past month, I have contacted the schools directly, implementing documents related to the education sector.
 Thanks to my previous work at the Department of Education and Training, I am familiar with the school management staff.
-Therefore, the coordination work is quite favorable” - Ms. Dao shared.
+Therefore, the coordination work is quite favorable" - Ms. Dao shared.

 Despite the advantages, there are also many difficulties.
-Because she has no expertise in education, Ms. Dao has to spend a lot of time researching related documents, including many new circulars and decrees.
+Due to not having expertise in education, Ms. Dao had to spend a lot of time researching related documents, including many new circulars and decrees.

-Ms. Dao confided: “I have to both work and learn.
-Whenever there are documents such as assessments, reports, etc., I read and study the related documents and regulations again.
-If there are any parts that I do not understand, I discuss with the leaders and experts of the previous Department of Education and Training.
-There are new regulations that even the experts in charge of the previous field have not had time to update.
+Ms. Dao confided: “I have to work and learn at the same time.
+Whenever there is a document such as an assessment or report, I read and study the related documents and regulations again.
+If I don’t understand something, I discuss it with the leaders and experts of the previous Department of Education and Training.
+There are new regulations that even the experts in charge of the field have not had time to update.
 Therefore, I have to “do it myself” mainly.”

 The spirit of "never give up"